mapbox/mapboxgl-jupyter/README.md

 ## Development

-Install the python locally with pip:
+Install the python library locally with pip:

 `pip install -e .`

 To run tests use pytest:

 `pytest`

+To run the jupiter examples,

+1. `cd examples`
+2. `pip install jupyter`
+2. `jupyter notebook`

 ## Usage